NASCAR Cup Series: Car of Tomorrow (2007–2012)

-Generation 6 car (2013–2021)
+Generation 6 (2013–2021)

 Jimmie Johnson leads a pack of Generation 6 cars three-wide multiple rows back in the 2015 Daytona 500.

 In 2013, manufacturers were given increased leeway for branding their NASCAR Cup Series cars, creating the Generation 6 race car.
 These changes were made so the cars would resemble their street counterparts more closely, as was done in the Xfinity Series in 2011.

 All NASCAR Cup Series cars began utilizing a digital dash sold by McLaren in 2016.
 This dash includes sixteen customizable preset screens, allowing the driver to monitor all the previous info with several additional elements such as lap time and engine diagnostics, for a total of twenty-four data elements.
 Information can be displayed as a gauge, numeral, bar graph or LED.

 Having mostly competed with cars based on sedan models during the generation's life, the sales decline of sedans in American car market resulted in return of pony cars (and thus, coupe-based models) to the Cup Series as Chevrolet switched to the Chevrolet Camaro in 2018, followed by Ford switching to the Ford Mustang the following year.

 Next Gen (2022–present)

 Next Gen car driven by Joey Logano.

-In 2022, NASCAR introduced an all new, seventh-generation car named the Next Gen. A further evolution of the Generation 6 car, the Next Gen will feature improved aero and downforce packages while introducing new technologies (such as center lock wheels and rear diffusers, technologies used in road racing cars) on the track.
+In 2022, NASCAR introduced an all new, seventh-generation car named the Next Gen. A further evolution of the Generation 6 car, the Next Gen features improved aero and downforce packages while introducing new technologies (such as center lock wheels and rear diffusers, technologies used in road racing cars) on the track.
 In addition, the Next Gen car is meant to lower costs and attract new original equipment manufacturers (OEMs) to compete with Chevrolet, Ford, and Toyota.

 In 2023, a heavily modified Next Gen Camaro fielded by Hendrick Motorsports entered the 2023 24 Hours of Le Mans, where it finished 39th out of the 62 cars entered in the event.